josegcpa/josegpca.github.io/collections/_blog_posts/2020-08-26-sondagens.md

 <u><a href="https://zegui7.shinyapps.io/B-A-BA-Sondagens/">Podem consultar essa ferramenta aqui!</a></u>

-===
+---

-The more we approach ellections, the more polls we see.
+The closer we get to ellections, the more polls we are forced to contemplate.
 However, the fluctuations presented in them are often nothing more than sampling artefacts - estimating voting intentions for an entire country from a sample is likely to lead to uncertain estimates.
 I developed a platform that is dedicated to explaining and analysing polls for those eager to learn more about how these processes work and what they can mean.

 <u><a href="https://zegui7.shinyapps.io/B-A-BA-Sondagens/">You can access this platform here (only Portuguese is available - sorry!)!</a></u>